TOWNSHIP OF FINDLAY

 The Clinton Road/Route 30 Intersection Improvement Project was completed by Lane Construction after years of planning by the Township and PADOT.
 The project was funded by Federal Highway Funds to improve the safety of the intersection.

-Storm sewer projects for this fall and winter are proposed for Garden Lane, Hanover Street, and Moody Road, weather permitting.
+Storm sewer projects for this fall and winter are proposed for Garden Lane and Moody Road, weather permitting.

-1. RIDC Park West Drive, Phase I, to be milled and repaved from Cliffmine Road to Industry Drive.
+1. RIDC Park West Drive, Phase I, was milled and repaved from Cliff-Mine Road to Industry Drive.

-2. McClaren Road for base repairs in selected areas and a full length repaving of the asphalt section.
+2. McClaren Road for base repairs in selected areas will be accomplished this summer.
+A full length repaving of the asphalt section has been delayed until 2014 due to the Allegheny County Bridge Replacement Project on Cliff-Mine Road.

 The residents of Findlay Township are the eyes and ears of the Township.
 Please feel free to contact the Public Works Department with any concerns about maintenance issues at 724-695-2801 or e-mail the Director at email@example.com After hours emergency road or storm sewer situations should be brought to the attention of the Police Department at 724-695-7777.